How to Dispose of Plasterboard in a Skip: UK Law & Segregation Rules

 How We Make Plasterboard Disposal Simple

 The bottom line?
 Just let us know what you’re dealing with when you book, and we’ll take care of the rest.
-No confusion, no last-minute surprises, just easy plasterboard disposal.

 What Happens if You Get It Wrong?